SQUIRREL_13239382

 Criticising it for feeling flexy doesn’t wash; steering accuracy is on a par with the most robust single-crown forks out there.

-Steering-input vagueness and wandering are non-existent, no matter how hard you’re loading up the front wheel in a berm, or if you’re turning hard through a compression.
+Steering-input vagueness and wandering are non-existent, no matter how hard you’re pushing the front wheel in a berm, or if you’re turning hard through a compression.

 Riding steep, sharp, on-the-brakes turns, littered with rocks and roots, is borderline revelatory.
 Aside from the fork’s chassis remaining steadfast under these massive loads, it’s also able to track the ground’s bumps predictably and smoothly.

-Insulating your wrists and hands from negative inputs is one bonus, but the ultra-sensitive, ground-smoothing action is the biggest and best bit.
+Insulating your wrists and hands from negative inputs to reduce fatigue is one bonus, but the ultra-sensitive, ground-smoothing action, and therefore boost in traction, is the biggest and best bit.

 Not only is grip impressive – because the front wheel spends more time in contact with the ground – but so is steering control.

-That smoothness comes with some downsides, even if they’re limited to just getting used to a fork that moves more freely and a chunky weight figure.
+That smoothness comes with a downside, even if that's limited to just getting used to a fork that moves more freely and a chunky weight figure.

 Upping compression damping solves any issues of perceived handlebar nodding or the fork using more travel than a traditional one.

-This brings out the best in the GRIP X2 damper; it’s smooth-feeling and free of compression spikes, despite me having the high-speed dial set to its halfway mark.
+Setting it to rely on the compression damping for rider height and stability brings out the best in the GRIP X2 damper; it was smooth-feeling and free of compression spikes, despite me having the high-speed dial set to its halfway mark.

 Where previously a GRIP X2 damper in a traditional fork would start to feel harsh when set like this, the Podium uses that extra damping to stay higher in its travel without those sensations creeping in.